shawtan/notes/CCST9038notes.md

 #### Science Concepts
 ##### Drake's Equation
-- Probability of existence of other intelligent life
+- Probability of finding other intelligent life
 - Based on:
     - Number of stars
     - % of stars with planets